dannynuco/osc/OSC-Nuco-Binary-Instructions.md

 If it returns empty array, wait for 10 seconds and try it again, if there are node info in the array, you are successfully connected.

-7. You can check our dashboard at http://monitor.nuco.io:7000/#/ for up to date block info
+7. You can check our dashboard at http://monitor.nuco.io:7000/#/ for up-to-date block info

 # Stand alone node